casper-network/docs-archive/dapp-dev-guide/erc20/tests.md

     let mut token = Token::deployed();
     token.transfer_from(ALI, JOE, amount, Sender(BOB));
 }
 ```

 ## Configure lib.rs to run everything via cargo
-Within the ```tests/src/lib.rs``` file, add the following lines.
+Within the `tests/src/lib.rs` file, add the following lines.
 This tells cargo which files to use when running the tests.

 ```rust
 #[cfg(test)]
 pub mod tests;
 #[cfg(test)]
 pub mod erc20;
 ```

 ## Run the Tests!
 Run tests to verify they work.
-This is run via `bash`
+This is run via `bash`.
 ```bash
 $ cargo test -p tests
 ```